Clarifai/docs/docs/api-guide/advanced-topics/status-codes.md

 **Understand Clarifai's error codes**
 <hr />

-All of our API endpoints return back a status code and description with details of the status.
+All our API endpoints return a status code and a description that gives details of the status.
 A full list of those status codes is shown below.
-If a status comes back that you do not see below, please reach out to support@clarifai.com
+If a status comes back that you do not see below, please reach out to support@clarifai.com.

 | CODE | DESCRIPTION |
 | :--- | :--- |